 Assess Your Graduate School Competency

-Note whether each of these statements below are true, false or unknown for you:
+Note whether each of these statements below is true, false or unknown to you:

 - If I do not go to graduate school now, I may never go.

-- I am unsure of my career goals and graduate school will help me clarify my interests.
+- I am still determining my career goals, and graduate school will help me clarify my interests.

-- I am actively exploring both graduate school and direct entry into the market place.
+- I am actively exploring graduate school and direct entry into the marketplace.